hoangbkcntt98/laravel-env/README.md

++ Config docker :
+ - You should use linux container ( with window user let install wsl )
+ - Sharing your drive ( important)
+    - Create a account in Control Panel\System and Security\Administrative Tools\Computer Manager\System tools
+    - Add the account to docker-user group
+    - Docker Destop/Setting/Shared Devices/Apply
+    - Login with the account
-Step 1 :Create composer container
++ Step 1 :Create composer container
   - Create a localcomposer for creating a laravel app with composer
   - run in cmd :
     docker build -t localcomposer -f ./composer/composer.dockerfile ./composer